AllifAmey/data-analysis-fullstack/README.md

 - &#9745; Ensure readability, maintainability and sustainability by documenting, refactoring and simplifying logic.
 - &#9745; Code split more on the frontend , restructure folders slightly

+## Phase 4 - Understanding web scrapping to grab data for analytics

+- &#9744; Understand how to web scrap to expand data analytics project beyond just manually inputting data.

-## Phase 4 - Creation of data analytics for a ecommerce and fintech .
+## Phase 5 - Creation of data analytics for a ecommerce and fintech .

 - &#9744; Establish the frontend foundation
 - &#9744; Establish the backend foundation